by Andrea M. Darcy

 What can I do if being happy is hard for me?

 If you’d like to learn basic things you can start implementing into your daily life, then sign up to our blog now to receive an alert when we post our next piece in this series, “Easy Ways To Feel Happier With Yourself and Your Life.”

 If you feel that your past experiences are driving your present unhappiness, consider professional support.
 Yes, friends are great, and so is self help.
 But a registered therapist creates a safe, unbiased space for you to move forward much faster.

 Harley Therapy puts you in touch with some of London’s best counsellors and therapists.
 Not in London, or not even in the UK?
-Find UK-wide registered therapists on our booking site, or book Skype therapy from anywhere.
+Find UK-wide registered therapists on our booking site, or book Online therapy from anywhere.

 Still have a question about being happy, or want to share an experience about how you helped yourself feel better?
 Share in the public comment box below.

 Andrea M. Darcy is a lifestyle and wellbeing writer as well as a coach who loves writing about mental health.
 Find her or hire her @am_darcy